Ximenez-Fatio House Museum Virtual Tour and Activities

 Heston the Cat

 Meet Heston, our courtyard cat!
 Heston is well fed and taken care of and in return he takes care of our house.
 Before commercial exterminators were the norm, cats would have helped homeowners keep their houses and outbuildings pest free.
-Not only is he a good mouser, he is very handsome!
+Not only is he a good mouser, he is also very handsome!